ekrem-albayrak/samples-dotnetcore/README.md

 # Alerting on workplace operating state change (based on mqtt callbacks)

-A .net core console application wich register and subscribe to machine state changes over our Callback-Functionality with an MQTT Broker and prints out a alarting message if a specific workplace operating state occures.
+A .NET Core console application wich register and subscribe to machine state changes over our Callback-Functionality with an MQTT Broker and prints out a alarting message if a specific workplace operating state occures.

 Attention: